Ankle fracture is obviously in the first instance a job for an orthopaedic surgeon.

 Update: I confess that whilst my carpentry shop is set up, I've been building stairs for our new apartment.
 But the wobbleboard is not forgotten, just on the backburner.
 Meantime, just buy one, they're not expensive.
 Further apologies to those waiting patiently for instructions on how to make a wobble board.
 The swarming season is about to begin and I am totally in the midst of clearing the jungle for an apiary.
 But carpentry is my second hobby, after bees... we'll get to the wobble board.

-I regularly get requests for advice from readers who have fractured a bone in the their ankle, but for one reason or another it was not treated.
+I regularly get requests for advice from readers who have fractured a bone in the their ankle, but for one reason or another they never consulted a doctor of any ilk and it was not treated.
+What can happen if you have no treatment?

 That could be because the fracture was missed.
 Or perhaps the patient refused to go into a cast, or... there are many reasons.
 I broke my ankle 14 years ago but it was never treated is one such case; it makes sobering reading.